-All languages are beautiful and important to be preserved.
+All languages are beautiful and it’s important that they are preserved.

-That’s why, on this particular day, it's important to actively celebrate language diversity.
+That’s why, on this particular day, we actively celebrate language diversity.

 Create a post that features many different languages spoken around the world and invite your followers to comment in their own language.

-March is the third month of the year and comes with a number of trending social media holidays.
+March comes with several trending social media holidays.

-Let’s see what social media posts you should start creating for March.
+Let’s see what social media posts you should start creating this month.

 March 3: World Wildlife Day #WorldWildlifeDay

-With all the devastating consequences of human activities on the environment, dedicating a day to appreciating wildlife is the least we can do.
+With all the devastating consequences of human activity on the environment, dedicating a day to appreciating wildlife is the least we can do.